randysimpson/ingestor/README.md

 Optional parameter for the duration in ms to wait before pushing the metrics to the database, default is 60000 ms (1 min).

+##### IP

+Optional the ip can be passed into the container as an environment variable, if not the system will use `hostname -I` to find the ip.

+##### START_NOTIFY_HOST

+Optional if on startup there should be a post message detailing the ip of this container, host parameter is required.

+##### START_NOTIFY_PORT

+Optional if on startup there should be a post message detailing the ip of this container, port parameter is required.

+##### START_NOTIFY_PATH

+Optional if on startup there should be a post message detailing the ip of this container, path parameter is required.

 ## Download the code

 The code can be downloaded by using: